rpiguy9907/Keyboards/README.md

 These files are for prototype keyboards and offer no warranty or guarantee of function.

 All of these keyboards require a Pro Micro or Pro Micro Elite C controller, diodes, switches and stabilizers to function.
+The exception is the Rosalina keyboard, which requires an extensive BOM.

 These boards have not been ported to QMK proper - Hex files and JSON files from Kbfirmwarebuilder are provided so that you can start using the keyboards right away.